Become a better rescuer.

 Conclusion

-The scan (aka " big picture") mode is excellent, the indication of a close proximity multiple-burial is nice, and the signal suppression seems very functional (albeit limited).
+The scan (aka " big picture") mode is excellent, the indication of a close proximity multiple-burial is nice, and the signal suppression seems very functional (albeit very limited).
 Although the two-digit display, the shorter reception range, displaying two people when there are multiple transmitters rather than displaying the number of transceivers, and the small on/transmit/search dial are less than ideal, the Tracker3 is a solid contender.
 If you are considering a Tracker3, I would seriously consider the Tracker4 which has more glove-friendly controls.

 Model: Tracker3